Ergodicity of the geodesic flow for groups with a contracting element: Introduction

 Given a hyperbolic manifold $M = \mathbf H^n / G$, the geodesic flow $(\phi_t)$ on its unit tangent bundle $SM$ is a fundamental example of dynamical system with various remarkable applications to geometry, topology, group theory and number theory.
 It comes with a flow-invariant measure $m_G$, called the Bowen-Margulis measure (it may have different names in the litterature).
 If $m_G$ is finite, this measure is characterized as the unique invariant measure with maximal entropy.
 The Hopf-Tsuji-Sullivan dichotomy states that two mutually exclusive cases can arise.
 Either the geodesic flow is conservative (almost every orbit is recurrent) and ergodic or it is dissipative (almost every orbit is divergent).

 Consider now a general proper geodesic metric space $X$ endowed with a proper action by isometries of a group $G$.
 As $X$ does not necessarily carry a riemannian structure, a natural replacement for the unit tangent bundle of $M = X/G$ is the quotient $\mathcal GX / G$, where $\mathcal GX$ is the space of all bi-infinite, unit-speed parametrized geodesics on $X$.
 It comes with a flow $(\phi_t)$ which consists in shifting the origin of the geodesics.
 It turns out that a Hopf-Tsuji-Sulllivan dichotomy often holds as soon as $X$ carries a certain form of negative curvature.
-This is for instance the case if \begin{itemize} \item $X$ is a tree, see Coornaert-Papadopoulos \cite{Coornaert:1994aa}; \item $X$ is a Gromov hyperbolic space, see Kaimanovich \cite{Kaimanovich:1994wz} for a first proof with additional assumptions, and Bader-Furman \cite{Bader:2017te} as well as Coulon-Dougall-Schapira-Tapie \cite{Coulon:2018va} for the general case; \item $X$ is CAT(-1), see Burger-Mozes \cite{Burger:1996kc} and Roblin \cite{Roblin:2003vz}; \item $X$ is a geodesically complete CAT(0) space and $G$ contains a rank-one isometry, see Ricks \cite{Ricks:2017aa} for proper and co-compact actions, Link-Picaud \cite{Link:2016dc} for Hadamard manifolds, and Link \cite{Link:2018ue} for the general case. \end{itemize} In a similar spirit, we should also mention that for moduli spaces, the ergodicity of the Teichmüller flow has been proved independently by Veech \cite{Veech:1982aa} and Masur \cite{Masur:1982aa}.
+This is for instance the case if \begin{itemize} \item $X$ is a tree, see Coornaert-Papadopoulos \cite{Coornaert:1994aa}; \item $X$ is a Gromov hyperbolic space where every pair of distinct points in the Gromov boundary are joined by a unique bi-infinite geodesic, see Kaimanovich \cite{Kaimanovich:1994wz}; \item $X$ is CAT(-1), see Burger-Mozes \cite{Burger:1996kc} and Roblin \cite{Roblin:2003vz}; \item $X$ is a geodesically complete CAT(0) space and $G$ contains a rank-one isometry, see Ricks \cite{Ricks:2017aa} for proper and co-compact actions, Link-Picaud \cite{Link:2016dc} for Hadamard manifolds, and Link \cite{Link:2018ue} for the general case. \item $X$ is a properly convex domain in $\mathbf P(\R^{d+1})$ and $G \subset {\rm PGL}_{d+1}(\R)$ is a discrete subgroup preserving $X$, see Blayac \cite{Blayac:2025pa}.

+\end{itemize} In a similar spirit, we should also mention that for moduli spaces, the ergodicity of the Teichmüller flow has been proved independently by Veech \cite{Veech:1982aa} and Masur \cite{Masur:1982aa}.

 \begin{rema*} The Hopf-Tsuji-Sullivan dichotomy also admits generalizations in a higher rank setting, see Burger-Landesberg-Lee-Oh \cite{Burger:2021aa}.
 However for the purpose of this article we will remain in the context of ``rank-one'' spaces. \end{rema*}